bunny-ml/ChatBot_RAG/README.md

 ## Usage

-- **Register/Login:** Create an account with gmail or login with existing credentials.
+- **Register/Login:** Create an account using Gmail or login with existing credentials.
 - **Upload File:** Upload PDF, DOCX, or TXT files.
 - **Ask Questions:** Chat with the bot about your uploaded documents.
-- **Memory:** Previous interactions are remembered through Redis for context-aware responses.
+- **Memory:** Previous interactions are remembered through Redis for context-aware responses (up to 10 interactions).
 - **Automatic Cleanup:** Uploaded files are deleted once embeddings are stored.

 ---